-Lacking any real forward momentum, Francis Lawrence and his screenwriters try to keep the wheels spinning with entertaininment.
-Mostly absent from the book, Effie gets promoted to support staff, bringing Elizabeth Banks to a table of wildly overqualified wacky sidekicks that also includes Woody Harrelson, Philip Seymour Hoffman, and Julianne Moore.
-And there’s a flat-out brilliant sequence where Lawrence sings “The Hanging Tree,” a quiet moment that cuts to a populist uprising worthy of Eisenstein.
-But it’s a delaying tactic: you could skip from Catching Fire to Mockingjay – Part 2 without missing much.
+Lacking any real forward momentum, Francis Lawrence and his screenwriters try to keep the wheels spinning with entertainment.
+Mostly absent from the book, Effie gets promoted to support staff, bringing Elizabeth Banks to a table of wildly overqualified wacky sidekicks that also includes Woody Harrelson as Haymitch, Philip Seymour Hoffman as Plutarch, and Julianne Moore as President Alma Coin.
+And there's a flat-out brilliant sequence where Katniss sings "The Hanging Tree," a quiet moment that cuts to a populist uprising worthy of Eisenstein.
+But it's a delaying tactic: You could skip from Catching Fire to Mockingjay — Part 2 without missing much.
 Unless you love gray corridors.
 If you love gray corridors, this is the Hunger Games for you.

 3. The Hunger Games

-He does a fine job, even if Hunger Games never flies as high as it should.
-Ross’ best decision was maybe his only important one: As Katniss, Jennifer Lawrence immediately ascended to Hollywood stardom.
-Ross isn’t great with the high-tension action inside the Arena, but he gets plenty of mileage from just pointing a camera at Lawrence’s face.
-And the film’s sanitized aspects aren’t necessarily Ross’s fault — although the PG-13 bloodlessness of the franchise neutralizes a lot of the potent power of Collins’ violent imagination.
+He does a fine job, even if The Hunger Games never flies as high as it should.
+Ross' best decision was maybe his only important one: As Katniss, Jennifer Lawrence immediately ascended to Hollywood stardom.
+Ross isn't great with the high-tension action inside the Arena, but he gets plenty of mileage from just pointing a camera at Lawrence's face.
+And the film's sanitized aspects aren't necessarily Ross' fault — although the PG-13 bloodlessness of the franchise neutralizes a lot of the potent power of Collins' violent imagination.
 The first film is less glossy than the sequels, but Ross finds time for some outré touches.
-Witness: The comeback of Wes Bentley, cuckoo beard-waves and all.
+Witness: the comeback of Wes Bentley, wild beard-waves and all.

 2. Mockingjay — Part 2

-It takes awhile for the last Hunger Games movie to get started, but it does.
+It takes a while for the last Hunger Games movie to get started, but it does.
 By this point, the Hunger Games ensemble has swollen past the breaking point.
-Newcomer Gwendoline Christie is in maybe three shots, while the film tries to find final-act grace points for everyone: Effie, Haymitch, Plutarch, Katniss’ sister, Katniss’ mom, even freaking Buttercup.
+Newcomer Gwendoline Christie is in maybe three shots, while the film tries to find final-act grace points for everyone: Effie, Haymitch, Plutarch, Katniss' sister (Willow Shields), Katniss' mom (Paula Malcomson), even freaking Buttercup.
 In the first hour, people keep on waking up in hospital beds and having long conversations about distant battles.
-(There’s also a lot of focus on the brainwashing of Peeta, a subplot from the book that depends on all the chemistry Hutcherson and Lawrence don’t have.)
+(There's also a lot of focus on the brainwashing of Peeta, a subplot from the book that depends on all the chemistry Hutcherson and Lawrence don't have.)

-Mockingjay – Part 2 blunts the raw power of the book — something I’ll get into in an essay next week.
-But the power of Collins’ original novel is so raw that even a blunt version stings more than most action blockbusters.
-The death toll piles higher, the moral framework for Katniss’ mission gets murkier, and the film’s definition of Evil gets hazier.
-It’s a worthy conclusion to the franchise: a revolutionary movie skeptical of its own revolutionaries.
+Mockingjay — Part 2 blunts the raw power of the book.
+But the power of Collins' original novel is so raw that even a blunt version stings more than most action blockbusters.
+The death toll piles higher, the moral framework for Katniss' mission gets murkier, and the film's definition of Evil gets hazier.
+It's a worthy conclusion to the franchise: a revolutionary movie skeptical of its own revolutionaries.

 1. Catching Fire

-The sequel’s opening scene sets the tone: Katniss hunts through a forest, silent, mournful, riddled with PTSD and waking nightmares.
-It’s late winter, but the ice is thawing; her troubles are just beginning.
-The best Hunger Games movie is a bummer, like all the others, but there’s an urgency to Katniss’ despair, a sense of rebel energy building all across her world.
-Catching Fire ratchets up the jackboot totalitarianism: In one of the franchise’s most disturbing scenes, Gale gets whipped by stormtrooper-analogue Romulus Thread.
-When Katniss stops the whipping, its a point-of-no-return moment for her as a symbol of power.
+The sequel's opening scene sets the tone: Katniss hunts through a forest, silent, mournful, riddled with PTSD and waking nightmares.
+It's late winter, but the ice is thawing — her troubles are just beginning.
+The best Hunger Games movie is a bummer, like all the others, but there's an urgency to Katniss' despair, a sense of rebel energy building all across her world.
+Catching Fire ratchets up the jackboot totalitarianism: In one of the franchise's most disturbing scenes, Gale gets whipped by stormtrooper-analog Romulus Thread (Patrick St. Esprit).
+When Katniss stops the whipping, it's a point-of-no-return moment for her as a symbol of power.

 Catching Fire is the most sci-fi in terms of pure spectacle.
-In contrast to the duller tones of the first movie’s Arena, the sequel’s clockwork rain forest is a garden of weirdo delights.
-But like Ross before him, Francis Lawrence knows his best special effect is his star.
-The final shot of Catching Fire is a close-up on Katniss’ face.
+In contrast to the duller tones of the first movie's Arena, the sequel's clockwork rain forest is a garden of oddball delights.
+But, like Ross before him, Francis Lawrence knows his best special effect is his star.
+The final shot of Catching Fire is a close-up of Katniss' face.
 Everyone she knows is dead; her whole world is finished.
-She’s sad, then defiant.
+She's sad, then defiant.
 She has work to do.
-The Capitol’s troubles are just beginning.
+The Capitol's troubles are just beginning.